St. Xavier High School (Louisville)

 St. Xavier High School, colloquially known as St. X, is a Catholic all-boys, college preparatory Xaverian school in Louisville, Kentucky.
 It is located in the Archdiocese of Louisville.
 St. Xavier was founded in 1864 by Br.
 Paul Van Gerwen, C.F.X.

 The school is located at 1609 Poplar Level Road and is the only school in Kentucky that has received the Blue Ribbon of Excellence Award five times, the most recent of which was awarded in 2023.
-St. Xavier has also renovated the school grounds with Project X, an initiative to raise $28 million for new academic and athletic facilities.
+St. Xavier has also renovated the school grounds with Project X, an initiative to raise $28 for new academic and athletic facilities.
 In total Project X raised $29.1 million for the school.
 In 2016, it was voted "Best Private High School" in the Louisville Magazine.

 Athletics

 St. Xavier has the largest enrollment of boys among Kentucky high schools, (Note: In the cited KHSAA enrollment listing, schools are organized from smallest enrollment to largest, without regard to whether a school is single-sex or coeducational.
 However, all listings include separate entries for enrollments of boys and girls.) and had been the only school in Kentucky to have won a state championship in every Kentucky High School Athletic Association (KHSAA)-sanctioned sport open to boys before the KHSAA began sponsoring coeducational championships in bass fishing and archery in the early 21st century.
 St. Xavier is one of the most successful athletic programs in Kentucky, having won 172 boys' state championships across 13 different KHSAA sports.
 In 2005, St. Xavier was ranked #14 in "Sports Illustrated" Best High School Athletic Programs.
 In the 2009 fall semester, Saint X won all four fall sports.
 This is an unprecedented feat, taking home championships in soccer, football, cross country and golf.

 The annual football game with traditional local rival Trinity High School at L&N Federal Credit Union Stadium is promoted by the schools as the most-attended annual regular-season high school football game in the country, typically drawing over 35,000 fans.
 The largest crowd was 38,500 and the 2007 edition of the game had an announced attendance of 37,550.
 Both teams have also met in the KHSAA Commonwealth Gridiron Bowl.
 As of 2025, St. Xavier has 13 state championships, with the last one being in 2021.
 In 2018, St. X announced that Kevin Wallace would be named new football head coach after Will Wolford announced that he would resign.
 The swim team has won thirty-seven consecutive state swimming championships, a national record for consecutive state championships out of any sport.